Dhanush123/eznet/README.md

 # eznet
-A chatbot interface for retrieving Meraki network data and analysis with natural language!
+A chatbot interface for retrieving Meraki network data and analysis easily with natural language!